arthurwu1227/Library-of-knowledge/README.md

 # Library-of-knowledge
 This repository is dedicated to sharing educational materials among friends.
+Please don't share this with anyone else, because it's kind of illegal.
+Thanks.
 This repository has some books which are quite easy to find with a google search, and also has some books which are harder to obtain.
 I also have some books which were too big to upload here.
 You can email me at arthur.kainan.wu@gmail.com if you want a